RAIFellow/agentic-privacy/README.md

 3. user_preferences.py -> A Python script showing how verbose user's privacy preferences can be interpreted and enforced by an AI agent

 4. user_preferences_sample_output.py -> A sample output

+5. Prompts -> The prompts and responses from leading LLMs, referenced in the paper.